Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Cancer is one of these illnesses that can be difficult to detect, even with thorough blood tests.
 While one in five cats will be diagnosed with cancer1, it’s a disease that can remain well hidden for a time.
-Cats are also known to instinctually hide their pain2, so it can be challenging to know for sure if a cat has cancer until the later stages.
+Cats are also known to hide their pain instinctually, so it can be challenging to know for sure if a cat has cancer until the later stages.

-A blood test may show signs to be suspicious of some cancers, but it doesn’t provide a comprehensive diagnosis or understanding of all cancers.
+A blood test may show signs of suspicion of some cancers, but it doesn’t provide a comprehensive diagnosis or understanding of all cancers.
 Most cancers do not have a specific blood test to check for them.
 Here’s what we know so far about blood tests and how veterinarians can currently detect cancer in cats.

 divider-cat